Need help with your tracker or account? Get Support

 Tractive GPS Virtual Fence

 The Tractive GPS Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
 Pet parents receive an alert anytime their furry friend leaves the Virtual Fence boundary, and can immediately track their pet in real-time with the LIVE tracking feature.
-The Tractive GPS also has a sound option and light option, plus cool features like activity monitoring for pets.
-Learn all about the Tractive GPS Virtual Fence.
+The Tractive GPS also has a sound option and light option, plus cool features like activity & sleep monitoring for pets.

 SpotOn Virtual Smart Fence